microsoft/TypeScript-New-Handbook/chapters/Types from Extraction.md

 It's also possible to express types in terms of *values* that we already have.

 By combining various type operators, we can express complex operations and values in a succinct, maintainable way.
+In this chapter we'll cover ways to express a type in terms of an existing type or value.

 __toc__